google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_doctor.md

 ### Options

 ```
+      --delay duration   Set the delay between executions (default 5s)
   -h, --help             help for doctor
+      --retries int      Number of times to retry doctor if it isn't successful (default 1)
 ```

 ### Options inherited from parent commands